History of the Green Bay Packers: The first Championships (1929–1944)

-The Packers scuffled in 1933 and 1934, having their first ever losing season in 1933 with a 5–7 record, followed by a mediocre 7-6 the following year.
+The Packers scuffled in 1933 and 1934, having their first ever losing season in 1933 with a 5–7 record, followed by a mediocre 7–6 the following year.
 However, Curly Lambeau was able to build another elite team during these seasons, signing more future Hall of Famers like Clarke Hinkle, Arnie Herber, and most notably, receiver Don Hutson in 1935.

+In 1933, the Packers also made an extension of their territorial rights, successfully appealing to the NFL to include Milwaukee as part of its home territory, and the Packers began hosting 2 regular season games per season in Milwaukee, to both expand the team's statewide appeal, and to use the larger population of Milwaukee to bring more needed revenue for the team.
+This symbiotic relationship between the Packers and Milwaukee would continue until 1994, when the Packers moved all of their home games back to Green Bay, starting in 1995.

 The Packers became a perennial championship team in the NFL for the next decade, playing in the NFL championship game four times.
-The Packers went a dominating 10-1-1 in 1936, defeating the Boston Redskins for the championship 21–6, then lost the title game to the New York Giants in 1938, then won the title back over the Giants in 1939, 27–0, and one more title, again over the Giants, in 1944, winning 14–7.
+The Packers went a dominating 10–1–1 in 1936, defeating the Boston Redskins for the championship 21–6, then lost the title game to the New York Giants in 1938, then won the title back over the Giants in 1939, 27–0, and one more title, again over the Giants, in 1944, winning 14–7.
 The Packers stayed at the top of the standings thanks to the play of Hutson, Hinkle, Herber, another future Hall of Famer in Tony Canadeo, and other standouts like Cecil Isbell, Ted Fritsch, Buckets Goldenberg, and Russ Letlow.